(800) 373-2873

 To ensure safe transfers:

-• Avoid mistakes like poor placement or wrong sizing.
+• Avoid mistakes such as poor placement or incorrect sizing.

 • Use mechanical lifts if a gait belt isn’t suitable.

-• Always keep a clothing layer under the belt.
+• Always keep a layer of clothing under the belt.

 • Train caregivers in safe practices for elderly fall prevention.